9erson/bytebles/courses/First Byte at Python/Lesson 2 - Data Types.md

 ```

 > [!Constants]
-> In programming, constants are values that don't change during the execution of the program.
-They are given a name and a value at the beginning of the program, and then their value cannot be changed later.
-Constants are used to store values that are used repeatedly in the program, such as fixed prices, tax rates, or other important values.
+> In programming, constants are values that do not change during the execution of the program.
+They are often given a name in upper case letters to differentiate them from variables that can change.
 >
+> In Python, there is no way to force a variable to be constant, but it is common practice to name constants in upper case letters to indicate that they should not be changed.
+However, this convention is not enforced by the Python language itself, and it is still possible to change the value of a constant if a programmer chooses to do so.
+>
+> Constants are often used to store values that are used repeatedly in a program, such as fixed prices, tax rates, or other important values.
+By using constants, the program can easily adjust the values of these parameters in one place, rather than changing them repeatedly throughout the program.
+>
 > For example, in the pizza calculator program, the `PIZZA_PRICE`, `TOPPING_PRICE`, `WINGS_PRICE`, `POP_PRICE`, `GST_RATE`, and `TIP_RATE` are all constants that have fixed values that are used in the calculations.
-By using constants, the program can easily adjust the values of these parameters in one place, rather than changing them repeatedly throughout the program.
+These constants are named in upper case letters to indicate that they should not be changed, even though Python does not enforce this convention.

 Write a Python program that: